Neil deGrasse Tyson: The Harsh Truth About Horoscopes (sorry but it’s true)

 TL;DR

-• 80% of Gen Z believe the stars control their life, yet horoscopes have no scientific basis
+• 80% of Gen Z believe the stars control their lives, revealing a dangerous misunderstanding about personal agency and responsibility

-• AI's real danger isn't sentient robots but rather how humans deploy the technology
+• The real danger of AI isn't sentient robots but rather our own failure to responsibly develop and deploy the technology

-• Mars colonization is possible within our lifetime, but requires understanding the vast distances involved
+• Mars travel is possible in our lifetime, but the distance and logistics present unprecedented engineering challenges

 Key Moments